Have $5? Let's Self-Host a Next.js app With Prisma

 DOCKER_PASSWORD: ${{ secrets.DOCKER_PASSWORD }}

-Now every push to main triggers a deployment.
+Now every push to main triggers a deployment using the secrets stored in GitHub.

 Debugging